$L^2$-Theory of Linear Degenerate SPDEs and $L^p$ ($p>0$) Estimates for the Uniform Norm of Weak Solutions: estimates for the uniform norm of solutions

 \section{$L^p$ estimates for the uniform norm of solutions}

-To the end, let assumptions $(\cA 1)$, $(\cA 2)$ and $(\cH)$ hold.
+In this section, let assumptions $(\cA 1)$, $(\cA 2)$ and $(\cH)$ hold.
 By Theorem \ref{thm-BSPDE}, SPDE \eqref{SPDE} has a unique \textit{weak} solutoin.
 In this section, we shall prove the $L^p$-estimates for the time-space uniform norm of the weak solution. \begin{thm} For the weak solution $u$ of SPDE \eqref{SPDE}, there exists $\theta_0\in (0,1]$ such that for any $p\in(0,\infty)$,

 with the constant $C$ depending on $d,p,n_0, T$ and the quantities related to the coefficients $\sigma,\theta,b,c$ and $\beta$. \end{thm}

 An immediate consequence is the following comparison principle. \begin{cor} Suppose that random field $u$ is the weak solution of SPDE \eqref{SPDE}.
 Let $\tilde u$ be the solution of SPDE \eqref{SPDE} with the initial value $\underline u_0$ and external force $f$ being replaced by $\tilde{\underline u}_0$ and $\tilde f$ respectively.
 Suppose further that